AlShakib/sirius/root/usr/share/gnome-shell/extensions/arcmenu@arcmenu.com/README.md

 - Do not insult, harass, or demean anyone.
 - Do not intentionally multi-post an issue.
-- Do not use ALL CAPS when creating an issue report.
 - Do not repeatedly update an open issue remarking that the issue persists.

-**Remember**: Just because the issue you reported was reported here does not mean that it is an issue with ArcMenu.
-As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
-Patience is always appreciated.

 -----